Woman with her head down on a laptop at her desk, exhausted by ADHD burnout

 What actually helps you recover

 Recovery from ADHD burnout is not about discipline or a better morning routine.
-It is about reducing the load your system carries and rebuilding capacity to regulate.
-The fixes below work because they lower demand, not because they demand more of you.
+It is about reducing the load your system carries and rebuilding your reserve to cope.
+The fixes below work because they lower demand, not because they ask more of you.

 Stop masking where it is safe to stop

 Every dropped mask returns energy.
-You do not have to disclose to everyone, but identify the settings where you can stop performing neurotypical — say "I work better with written instructions", let the house be imperfect, stop rehearsing.
-Reducing the masking load is the highest-yield intervention because it removes effort rather than adding a coping task.
+You do not have to disclose to everyone, but identify the settings where you can stop performing neurotypical — say "I work better with written instructions", let the house be imperfect, stop rehearsing conversations in your head.
+Reducing the masking load is the highest-yield change you can make, because it removes effort rather than adding another task to manage.

 Build one external system, not five

-The exhausted ADHD brain cannot also be the filing cabinet.
-Offloading tasks, deadlines and reminders onto one reliable external system frees working memory and lowers the constant background hum of "what am I forgetting".
+A tired brain cannot also be the filing cabinet.
+Offloading tasks, deadlines and reminders onto one reliable external system frees up working memory and quietens the constant background hum of "what am I forgetting".
 Many women find an analogue, low-friction tool sticks where apps fail, because there is nothing to open, sync or get distracted inside.
-A morning journal that externalises the mental load gives the brain one fixed place to put the day down.
+A morning journal that externalises the mental load gives your brain one fixed place to put the day down.

 Shrink the daily load to what is actually required